joao-pedro-cac/c-programming-ufu/lab3 03-12-2022/README.md

 - `minMax.c`: Given a list of numbers, outputs them and prints **>** right after the largest one and **<** right after the smallest one.
 - `quaisDiv.c`: Given a sequence of numbers and a number _n_, prints their elements followed by an **#** if the number is a divisor of _n_.
-- `somatorio.c`: Given an array of numbers, outputs their sum.
+- `somatorio.c`: Given some numbers, outputs their sum.
-- `produtorio.c`: Given a list of numbers, outputs their product.
+- `produtorio.c`: Given some numbers, outputs their product.

----

 ## Medium problems

 - `muSigma.c`: Given some numbers, displays their arithmetic average and standard deviation.
 - `remNegativos.c`: Given a sequence of numbers, displays every non-negative element.
 If there are none, outputs _vazio_ (empty), meaning "there are no non-negative elements".

----

 ## Hard problems